Authentic Cajun/Creole flavors with praised gumbo & desserts, but some find food underwhelming & pricey.

-"The Chocolate Praline Cake with salted caramel and the Brown Butter Bourbon Bread Pudding have been highly recommended.
-The gumbo has also been called 'legit' by some patrons."
+"The Chocolate Praline Cake with salted caramel and alcohol, and the brown butter bourbon bread pudding are highlighted as delicious desserts.
+The gumbo has also been recommended by some patrons."

 Important Note

-"Filé Gumbo is consistently recommended by the commenter because they love it."
+Neutral"Filé Gumbo is consistently recommended by the commenter because they love it."

 Positive"Filé Gumbo in SoHo was recommended for its very good food, and it's noted that it's not a difficult reservation to get."